 problems, and can also be ‘exported’ to future technologies for bee diagnostics and genetic research.

-Marla Spivak, Dept Entomology, University of Minnesota
+Marla Spivak; Department Entomology, University of Minnesota

 We have initiated a comprehensive line of research in my lab on the benefits of propolis collection to the immune system of honey bees.
 Propolis is a resin secreted by some plants that honey bees collect and deposit in the nest.
 Propolis has important antimicrobial value to humans, but its value to the bees is not known.
-Here I am requesting funds to test if colonies selectively bred for high- and lowpropolis collection differ in immune-related gene transcript levels.
+Here I am requesting funds to test if colonies selectively bred for high- and low-propolis collection differ in immune-related gene transcript levels.
 The applied goals of this research are to promote the natural immune defenses of honey bees and to promote the human use of propolis as an antimicrobial value-added product from the beehive.

-Dr. J. Spencer Johnston, Department of Entomology, Texas A&M University- Funded by Dr. Peter Swift, GDS Legacy Foundation and Reid and Margaret E. Dennis
+Dr. J. Spencer Johnston; Department of Entomology, Texas A&M University- Funded by Dr. Peter Swift, GDS Legacy Foundation and Reid and Margaret E. Dennis

 Preliminary evidence suggests that honey bee strains are more resistant to IAPV than honey bee lines from other sources.
 We propose to use quantitative PCR, flow cytometry and direct monitoring of colony health to rapidly compare changes in blood cells number, pathogen titre and colony level response.
 We hypothesize that it will be possible to use flow cytometry to distinguish resistant bees from susceptible bees and evaluate the efficacy or extent of immune response to viral infection.
 If we are correct, then the results of the flow cytometry experiments could be used (in the place of more time consuming and expensive field trials) to quickly assess the presence or absence of viral resistance in aid of breeding programs to develop or propagate virus resistant honey bees.
 Perhaps more importantly, flow cytometry should reveal whether differential immune responses correlate with virus resistant phenotypes, offering clues to some mechanisms of viral resistance.